Low Value Purchase System

 • the type of goods or services

-• the postcode radius which suppliers can supply the goods or services
+• postcode radius where the supplier can supply the goods or services

-• if the supplier is an SME or VCSE
+• whether the supplier is an SME or VCSE

 • agricultural, farming, fishing, forestry and related products